Which of the following best describes the cellular organization o... | Channels for Pearson+

 1

-Understand the question: The problem is asking about the cellular organization of organisms in the kingdom Animalia.
-This requires knowledge of the characteristics of this kingdom in biological classification.
+Step 1: Begin by understanding the question, which asks about the cellular organization of organisms in the kingdom Animalia.
+Cellular organization refers to whether organisms are made up of one cell (unicellular) or many cells (multicellular).

-Recall the defining traits of the kingdom Animalia: Organisms in this kingdom are eukaryotic, heterotrophic, and lack cell walls.
-Importantly, they are exclusively multicellular, meaning all members of this kingdom are composed of multiple cells.
+Step 2: Recall the defining characteristics of the kingdom Animalia.
+Organisms in this kingdom are eukaryotic, heterotrophic, and exclusively multicellular.
+This means they are composed of multiple cells that work together to form tissues, organs, and organ systems.

-Eliminate incorrect options: 'Acellular' refers to organisms without cells, which does not apply to Animalia.
-'Exclusively unicellular' refers to organisms made of a single cell, which is also incorrect for Animalia.
-'Can be either unicellular or multicellular' is incorrect because Animalia does not include unicellular organisms.
+Step 3: Eliminate incorrect options based on your knowledge.
+For example, 'They are exclusively unicellular' is incorrect because no animals are unicellular.
+Similarly, 'They lack cellular organization' is incorrect because animals have highly organized cellular structures.

-Confirm the correct answer: The correct description of cellular organization in Animalia is 'They are exclusively multicellular.'
-This aligns with the biological classification and characteristics of this kingdom.
+Step 4: Consider the option 'They can be either unicellular or multicellular.'
+This is incorrect because animals are exclusively multicellular, unlike some other kingdoms like Protista, which can include both unicellular and multicellular organisms.

 Watch next